Quickly exit this site by pressing the Escape key Leave this site

 An initiative to safeguard vulnerable children in taxis, hotels and in sport.

-Operation Makesafe is an initiative focused on making sure that people working in the business sector are aware of the early warning signs of child sexual exploitation (CSE) and, where necessary, alert police officers to intervene to stop any young person coming to harm.
+Operation Makesafe is a national police initiative focused on making sure that people working in the business sector are aware of the early warning signs of Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE), and, where necessary, alert police officers to intervene to stop any young person coming to harm.

 Due to an increased number of disclosures in recent years, safeguarding children in sport is a national focus and for the first time, sports clubs and organisations have been included in the statutory guidance “Working Together to Safeguard Children (2018)”.
 We want to ensure sports clubs are informed and equipped on how to safeguard children in Surrey.